Yes-Theory-Fam/database/README.md

 npm install --save-dev prisma typegraphql-prisma
 ```

+If you also want to use the generated graphql code, you additionally need to install `type-graphql`.

 ## NPM Configuration

 It's available through [GitHub Packages](https://github.com/features/packages) and can be installed using your favorite